 - abdominal pain

-- upset stomach (nausea) and throwing up
+- nausea (upset stomach) and vomiting

 - decreased appetite

 - weight loss

 - blurry vision

 - increased thirst and more frequent urination

 - dry mouth, eyes and skin or warmth and redness in your face

 - feeling tired and weak

 - confusion

 - fruity, sweet-smelling breath

 - fast, deep breathing and increased heart rate

 - mood changes.

 DKA can lead to diabetic coma or death.
 Anyone with diabetes is at risk but it is rare in people with type 2 diabetes.
 You may have an increased risk of DKA if you:

-- are not taking your insulin or the right amount of insulin - had a stroke, heart attack, surgery, injury, infection or another problem (condition) that puts extra stress on your body - are taking certain medicines.
+- are not taking your insulin or the right amount of insulin - had a stroke, heart attack, surgery, injury, infection or another condition that puts extra stress on your body - are taking certain medicines.
 Talk with your health care provider about your medicines. - are having your monthly period - are taking street drugs.